Trevin-Small/Community-Crag/README.md

 ## Special thanks to:
 ### Michael Marr
 - csi.js -> enabling client side .html file includes with incredible ease.
-[Check out the project](https://github.com/LexmarkWeb/csi.js) (Project is a bit outdated, but works like a charm!)
+[Check out the project](https://github.com/LexmarkWeb/csi.js)

 ### Liam Schenk & Elliot Cram
 - They came up with the idea for this website!